More than half of all executive assistants leave within two years.

 Whether your assistant is moving up or moving on, you’ll need to restart the hiring process and the long journey of building trust with a new EA.

 You can make that transition a little less difficult with a few simple steps.
-No need to dread a change in executive assistants or experience a slowdown in productivity — here are our top tips for a seamless transition.
+No need to dread a change in executive assistants or experience a slowdown in productivity — here are our top tips (and checklists) for a seamless transition.

 Allow For Overlap When Onboarding A New Executive Assistant

 Ideally, you’ll bring on your new executive assistant while your current one is still present to provide one-on-one training and support to help the transition go smoothly.
+This approach is particularly valuable when transitioning a C-level executive assistant who manages complex, high-stakes responsibilities that require a nuanced understanding of executive preferences and company dynamics.

 One-on-one transition training also makes immediate feedback possible.
 Questions that pop up while observing or doing daily tasks get answered not with just a how-to, but with an explanation of why something is done that way.